Cyber insurance serves as vital protection for any company collecting data. In this post, we’ll take you through a cyber insurance overview.

 How much does cyber insurance cost?

-Cyber insurance costs between $300 to $5,000 per year.
+Cyber insurance premiums cost between $300 to $5,000 per year.
 But this depends on your industry, company size, and type of clients you cater to.

 For example, if you're a large advertising firm that works with Fortune 500 companies, you can expect to pay a higher price.
 However, if you run a small corner store that collects email addresses, you'll pay around $300 or even less.